TheSandDog/Decalang/README.md

 4- Open as default the type of file you created with decalang.exe

 5- execute your program in the terminal with the command [file name].dl or [file name].deca

+# Download to use the shell(Windows)

+Make sure to do every steps right

+1- Download the Latest Source Code (zip) file on the github

+2- Unzip the zip file

+3- Execute the decalang.exe file